-UC Davis Alpha Clinic The Community Care Centers will serve the needs of patients in the community setting in 2 ways: 1) direct patient support through programs that will be designed to meet the unique needs of the given community; 2) leveraging the offerings of the Alpha Clinics Network where they could serve as referral and follow-up centers for the Network.
+The Community Care Centers will serve the needs of patients in the community setting in two ways: 1) directing patient support through programs that will be designed to meet the unique needs of the given community; 2) leveraging the offerings of the Alpha Clinics Network where they will serve as referral and follow-up centers for the Network.
 By establishing the Community Care Centers of Excellence, CIRM will further expand and diversify patient participation in clinical research, which is heavily affected by structural (geographic availability), epistemological (patient education and outreach), and clinical design (eligibility, recruitment, and retention).

 CIRM-funded Alpha Stem Cell Clinic Network and Community Care Centers will collaboratively extend geographic access to CIRM-supported clinical trials across the state.
-In coordination with or leveraging the Community Care Centers, patient advocacy groups and public health resources could expand improved outreach and navigation to patient communities best suited for CIRM-funded clinical trials.
-Community Care Centers have direct access to - and knowledge about - the needs of their patient populations including, culturally and linguistically effective community-based education and outreach.
-Thus, they are gualified and well-equipped to create a trusting environment where patients feel safe and supported in joining a clinical trial or utilizing an approved therapy.
-In parallel, Alpha Stem Cell Clinics would be designed to support the anticipated outreach and education efforts of future Community Care Centers.
-This synergistic approach between Alpha Stem Cell Clinics and Community Care Centers will "glue"23 the stakeholders, significantly enhance diverse and equitable patient participation in clinical trial implementation24, elevate the potential for regenerative medicine therapies to transform the well-being of the patients within the community, and ultimately increase the predictive probability of treatment success across many populations.
+In coordination with or leveraging the Community Care Centers, patient advocacy groups and public health resources will expand improved outreach and navigation to patient communities best suited for CIRM-funded clinical trials.
+Community Care Centers will have direct access to - and knowledge about - the needs of their patient populations including, culturally and linguistically effective community-based education and outreach.
+Thus, they will be gualified and wellequipped to create a trusting environment where patients feel safe and supported in joining a clinical trial or utilizing an approved therapy.
+In parallel, Alpha Stem Cell Clinics will be designed to support the anticipated outreach and education efforts of future Community Care Centers.
+This synergistic approach between Alpha Stem Cell Clinics and Community Care Centers will "glue" the stakeholders, significantly enhance diverse and equitable patient participation in clinical trials, elevate the potential for regenerative medicine therapies to transform the wellbeing of the patients within the community, and ultimately increase the predictive probability of treatment success across many populations.

 Both the expansion of Alpha Stem Cell Clinics Network and building of Community Care Center Network will also provide opportunities to train the future clinical research workforce.
-The training programs could range from supporting nursing development, specialty training for medical personnel, and training of clinical research personnel.
+The training programs will range from supporting nursing development, specialty training for medical personnel, and training of clinical research personnel.